-Peaceful and quaint, The Cottage at Bartonstone House is welcoming and comfortable, with inglenook fireplace, fully equipped kitchen, chic bathroom and two double bedrooms both with kingsize beds.
+Peaceful, quaint, welcoming and characterful, The Cottage at Bartonstone House has two double bedrooms, both with kingsize beds, a "cook's kitchen" with professional range cooker, inglenook fireplace with wood burner, and chic bathroom.
 Pretty garden, perfect for BBQs.
-Situated on the outskirts of Butleigh, between Glastonbury and Castle Cary, the house is a short stroll to the village post office and store, and a stone's throw to the village pub which serves excellent food.
-Perfect for walking/cycling, less than an hour's drive to Bath, Bristol, the Dorset and Somerset coast, and close to Longleat, Stonehenge, Wells, Cheddar Gorge and the rolling Mendip Hills.
+Situated in Butleigh, between Glastonbury and Castle Cary, the house is a short stroll to the village post office and store, and a stone's throw to the village pub which serves excellent food.
+Perfect for history lovers (Glastonbury, Wells, Bath, Stonehenge); walkers (Jurassic coast, Mendip Hills, Cheddar Gorge); cyclists (Tour of Wessex); wildlife lovers (Somerset Levels, starling murmurations, rare butterflies); and those who just like to relax in the stunning Somerset countryside.
 Great for families and couples, and ideal for exploring the West Country or curling up in front of the fire to watch TV or a DVD.

 |Size||Sleeps up to 4, 2 bedrooms|